-- 2.6.3.1 The responsibility and methods used for assisting customers in case of product recalls where the packaging is implicated as the source of contamination shall be documented and implemented.
-The procedure shall: - Identify those responsible for coordinating, managing and investigating a product withdrawal or recall with customers; - Describe the procedures to be implemented by site management, including sources of legal, regulatory, and expert advice; - iii.
-Outline a communication plan to inform customers, consumers, authorities and other essential bodies in a timely manner appropriate to the nature of the incident; and - SQFI, the certification body, and the appropriate regulatory authority shall be listed as an essential body and notified in instances of a food safety incident of a public nature, or product recall for any reason. - 2.6.3.2 Investigation shall be undertaken to determine the root cause of a withdrawal, mock recall or recall and details of investigations and any action taken shall be documented. - 2.6.3.3 The withdrawal and recall system shall be reviewed, tested and verified as effective at least annually.
-Testing shall include incoming materials (one back) and finished product (one up). - 2.6.3.4 SQFI and the certification body shall be notified in writing within twenty-four (24) hours upon identification of a food packaging safety event that requires public notification.
-SQFI shall be notified at foodsafetycrisis@sqfi.com. - 2.6.3.5 Records of all withdrawals, recalls and mock recalls shall be maintained.
+- 2.6.3.1 The responsibility and methods used to withdraw or recall product shall be documented and implemented.
+The procedure shall: - i.
+Identify those responsible for initiating, managing and investigating a product withdrawal or recall; - ii.
+Describe the procedures to be implemented by site management, including sources of legal, regulatory and expert advice; - iii.
+Outline a communication plan to inform customers, consumers, authorities and other essential bodies in a timely manner appropriate to the nature of the incident; - iv.
+SQFI, the certification body, and the appropriate regulatory authority shall be listed as an essential body and notified in instances of a food safety incident of a public nature, or product recall for any reason. - 2.6.3.2 Investigation shall be undertaken to determine the root cause of a withdrawal or recall and details of investigations and any action taken shall be documented. - 2.6.3.3 The product withdrawal and recall system shall be reviewed, tested and verified as effective at least annually. - 2.6.3.4 SQFI and the certification body shall be notified in writing within 24 hours upon identification of a food safety event that requires public notification.
+SQFI shall be notified at foodsafetycrisis@sqfi.com. - 2.6.3.5 Records of all product withdrawals, recalls and mock recalls shall be maintained.